Diego-Guz/Diego-Guz.github.io/_pages/teaching.md

 **Role**: Learning Assistant
 **Duration**: Jan.
 2023 – Mar.
 2023, Mar.
 2024 – June 2024, and Mar.
 2025 - Jun.
 2025

-- Taught Python programming concepts to a cumulative total of **85 undergraduate students** across 3 quarters, most of whom were freshmen and sophomores with little to no prior programming experience.
+- Taught Python programming concepts to a cumulative total of **85 undergraduate students** across **3 quarters**, most of whom were freshmen and sophomores with little to no prior programming experience.
 - Assisted undergraduate students with the debugging of their Python programs.
 - Aided undergraduate students in learning how to use Git.